Hasnainz/Sorting-Visualisation/README.md

 [https://hasnainz.github.io/Sorting-Visualisation/](https://hasnainz.github.io/Sorting-Visualisation/)

-## As of 2020/06/15: Only Bubble, Merge and Quick have been completed and error checking has not been finished as well.
+## As of 2020/06/15: Only Insertion sort is left to completed and error checking has not been finished as well.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).